kee-org/www-kee-pm/content/_index.md

     </div>
 </div>

-## KeePass Password Safe 2 plugin
+<h2>KeePass Password Safe 2 plugin</h2>

-As well as working with the Kee Vault multi-device service, the Kee browser extension can link with KeePass Password Safe 2 if you download and install it and the required KeePassRPC.plgx plugin.
-All the steps and links you need to do this are [available on the community forum](https://forum.kee.pm/t/installing-kee-instructions/23).
+<p>As well as working with the Kee Vault multi-device service, the Kee browser extension can link with KeePass Password Safe 2 if you download and install it and the required KeePassRPC.plgx plugin.
+All the steps and links you need to do this are <a href="https://forum.kee.pm/t/installing-kee-instructions/23">available on the community forum</a>.</p>

-If you subscribe to our upcoming Premium Kee Vault subscription you can even connect your Kee browser extension to both Kee Vault and KeePass Password Safe at the same time.
+<p>If you subscribe to our upcoming Premium Kee Vault subscription you can even connect your Kee browser extension to both Kee Vault and KeePass Password Safe at the same time.</p>

-## 5 star average rating from Kee’s 50,000 regular users
+<h2>5 star average rating from Kee’s 50,000 regular users</h2>

 <p>There is a small selection below of the over 1000 positive reviews that have been written by Kee users.</p>